paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-036-foreign-intelligence-surveillance.md

 ### Statutory Notes

 #### References in Text
-Section 301(e), referred to in subsec. (a)(2)(D), probably should be a reference to section 304(e), meaning section 304(e) of Pub.
-L. 95–511, which is classified to [section 1824(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1824/e&num=0&edition=prelim) and relates to authorizations and orders for emergency physical searches.
-Section 301 of Pub.
-L. 95–511, which is classified to [section 1821 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1821), relates to definitions for terms used in subchapter II of this chapter and does not contain a subsec. (e).
+Section 301, referred to in subsec. (a)(2)(D), means section 301 of Pub.
+L. 95–511, which is classified to [section 1821 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1821), relates to definitions for terms used in subchapter II of this chapter, and does not contain a subsec. (e).
+Section 304(e) of Pub.
+L. 95–511, which is classified to [section 1824(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1824/e&num=0&edition=prelim), relates to authorizations and orders for emergency physical searches.

 This chapter, referred to in subsec. (b), was in the original “this Act”, meaning Pub.
 L. 95–511, Oct.
 25, 1978, 92 Stat.
 1783, which is classified principally to this chapter.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1801 of this title](./chapter-036-foreign-intelligence-surveillance.md#section-1801) and Tables.